Pre-visualization (aka Previz)

 2. The shotlist

-With a solid understanding of the goals and requirements on both sides, we dive into creating the shotlist.
+With a solid understanding of the goals and requirements on both sides, we dive into creating the shotlist and storyboard.

 You can share a treatment concept and I will break that down into a set of key scenarios to populate a pitch deck with inspiring and informative images.
 These may not be actual scenes from the finished film as such, but serve to get your client on board as quickly as possible.